rbccps-iisc/atscale_middleware_testing/README.md

 At-scale testing of the ideam middleware using simulated entities.

 ## REQUIREMENTS ##
-* python3
+* Python3
 * SimPy (https://simpy.readthedocs.io/en/latest/) version > 3.0.10
-* ideam middleware (https://github.com/rbccps-iisc/ideam) installed on local machine or remote server
+* IDEAM middleware (https://github.com/rbccps-iisc/ideam) installed on the local machine or a remote server

 ## USAGE ##

-* The routines for communicating with the ideam middleware are present at /messaging/ideam_messaging.py.
+* The routines for communicating with the IDEAM middleware are present at /messaging/ideam_messaging.py.
 The IP address of the middleware installation is "localhost" by default.
 This can be changed in the same file.

 * To run basic tests for communication with the middleware:
 ```console